SydneyABusch/Tcell/README.md

 # Tcell
 Mediation of prior immunity effects on COVID-19 through neutralizing antibody titers and CD4+ and CD8+ T cells.
 Natural effects version.
-See README file for details.
+See README pdf file for details.